 - However, brute force is not always the answer!
 Discuss tactics with your group, be mindful of your suit's specific role, work together, and pay attention to what's going on!

 - Use demolition charges to take down buildings!

-- If an enemy group is left alone (because your group was destroyed or all went into cover), they will begin to regain their health.
+- If an enemy group is left alone (because your group was destroyed), they will begin to regain their health.
 If they completely regain their health, the encounter will reset.